-College-career readiness goals are a mainstay in district strategic planning.
-At District of Columbia Public Schools, since 2017 they've been working to double the percent of students who are college and career ready.
-At Racine Unified School District (WI), their North Star Vision dictates that all students will graduate college and career ready, with clear benchmarks along the way.
+As school districts look to renew their strategic plans in 2020, "college-career readiness" is more than just a buzzphrase.
+At the District of Columbia Public Schools, since 2017 they've been working to double the percent of students who are college and career ready.
+At Racine Unified School District (WI), a North Star Vision promises that all students will graduate college and career ready, with clear benchmarks to measure student progress along the way.

 Here are their top pieces of advice on creating structures to support students' college, career, and life readiness.